 This toddler backpack is an educational toy and a backpack in one.
 If you flip open the top, you’ll find a spacious middle compartment that’s ideal for books and toy storage while you travel.
 On the outside of the bag, your toddler will enjoy playing with 12 different kid-friendly buckles, colorful embroidered shapes and numbers, and a zipper and snap pocket.
 This bag isn’t likely to be great for preschool or kindergarten, but it can definitely keep a young toddler entertained on a plane, in the car, or while waiting at the airport (and it has enough room for a few things inside).

 Great for kids ages 2 to 6, the Orezi toddler backpack is suitable for travel, preschool, and kindergarten alike, making it an excellent multi-functional option.
 It’s also easy to clean and features adjustable and padded straps for optimal comfort.
 The cute designs are really creative and fun too!

 Who doesn’t love a great Jansport backpack?
 This sturdy and simple backpack will fit a 2-year-old perfectly but it’s also versatile enough for kiddos to continue wearing as they grow older.
 Plus, this classic backpack can be passed down from kid to kid without going out of style.

 These animal-themed toddler backpacks are irresistibly adorable.
-They’re ergonomically designed for kids ages 3 to 5 for comfortable wear while traveling, going to school, or out at the park.
+They’re ergonomically designed for young children for comfortable wear while traveling, going to school, or out at the park.
 You can even get a matching lunch box to go with it (we seriously can’t resist).
 With your purchase, Bixbee will even donate a backpack with school supplies to a kid in need around the world.
 What could be better than supporting a mission like that and getting your kid the cutest backpack?

 Wildkin Kids Backpack ~ $32